patrick-ausderau/Node.js-course/Assignments/Week4/W4-Week-assignment.md

   * Convert your front-end HTML to pug (or other template engine)
   * Security:
     * https redirection
+    * Helmet
-    * Helmet, search for vulnerabilities and fix them
+    * Search for vulnerabilities and fix them
   * PAAS:
     * Optional: App run on Jelastic (or heroku,...)